Default Bayes Factors for Testing the (In)equality of Several Population Variances: Practical Examples

-The next two sections illustrate how one can use this new test with two data examples.

-\subsubsection{The ``Standardization'' Hypothesis in Archeology}
+\subsection{The ``Standardization'' Hypothesis in Archeology}

 Economic growth encourages increased specialization in the production of goods, which leads to the ``standardization'' hypothesis: increased production of an item would lead to it becoming more uniform. \textcite{kvamme1996alternative} sought to test this hypothesis by studying chupa-pots, a type of earthenware produced by three different Philippine communities: the \textit{Dangtalan}, where ceramics are primarily made for household use; the \textit{Dalupa}, where ceramics are traded in a non-market based barter economy; and the \textit{Paradijon}, which houses full-time pottery specialists that sell their ceramics to shopkeepers for sale to the general public.
 Thus, there is an increased specialization across these three communities. \textcite{kvamme1996alternative} use circumference, height, and aperture as measures for the chupa-pots; here, we focus on the latter two.
-While \textcite{kvamme1996alternative} test only whether the variances across these three groups are different, we can formulate a stronger statistical hypothesis based on the substantive ``standardization'' hypothesis, namely that the variances in aperture \textit{decrease} from the Dangtalan to the Paradijon community.
-Since the variances decrease, the precisions \textit{increase}.
-We therefore compare the following hypotheses:
+The authors test whether the standard deviations across these three groups are different, comparing: